 During my two pregnancies, I managed to sidestep many not-so-great side effects that many expectant moms face.
-Varicose veins, however, turned out to be inescapable—and I was filled with dread when I first noticed those blue and purple bulges on my calves.
+Varicose veins during pregnancy, however, turned out to be inescapable—and I was filled with dread when I first noticed those blue and purple bulges on my calves.

 Varicose veins are swollen veins near the surface of the skin.
 They can be sore to the touch, itchy and make your legs feel tired and achy: symptoms that can get worse if you’ve been on your feet for a long time.
 Some women don’t experience the symptoms at all, but they still have to deal with those less-than-lovely lines on their legs.